PHONE

 Yes.
 Construction accident claims often involve complex liability issues and multiple parties.
 A qualified attorney can help investigate your case, preserve evidence, negotiate with insurers, and pursue maximum compensation on your behalf.

-Can a Drug Possession Charge Be Dismissed in Indiana?
+Can Drug Possession Charges Be Dismissed in Indiana?

-Will I Go to Jail for a First-time Drug Offense in Indiana?
+Will I Go to Jail for First-time Drug Possession?

-Yes, as of July 1, 2022, Indiana allows permitless carry for individuals 18 or older who are not otherwise prohibited from owning a firearm.
-However, restrictions still apply—such as on school property, certain government buildings, and to those with specific criminal convictions.
-If you’re unsure of your status, speak with Kaushal Law LLC to avoid legal risk.
+As of July 1, 2022, Indiana allows permitless carry for individuals 18 or older who are not otherwise prohibited from owning a firearm.
+However, restrictions still apply for school property, government buildings, and prohibited persons under state and federal law.

-Can I Be Charged if I Didn’t Know I Was Violating a Gun Law?
+Can I Be Charged With Gun Possession if I Didn’t Know I Was Breaking the Law?

 What Are the Penalties for Unlawful Gun Possession in Indiana?